 Tutors can help you establish a strong academic foundation.
 Tutoring can be valuable if you're struggling, but it can also help you establish effective study habits, or explore your favorite courses more in-depth.
-A tutor is like a TA: They help clarify concepts, fill in the gaps, and can assist you in developing better strategies for approaching the material.
+Tutors can help clarify concepts, fill in the gaps, and can assist you in developing better strategies for approaching the material.
 However, they are not a replacement for a course TA, who will best know what is expected of students in the class.
-Instead, tutoring provides you with an additional resource that will help you prepare to tackle homework, tests, and projects.
+Instead, tutoring provides you with an additional resource that will help you prepare to be successful in the course.

 Every quarter, CSE undergraduate and graduate students generously volunteer their time to tutor undergraduates, and we do our best to match all students who submit a request.
 If you would like to sign-up for a tutor this quarter, please read the Tutoring Guidelines for Students before submitting the request form on that page.

 Why tutor?
 Essentially, tutoring allows you to experience the best part of being a TA without all the extra responsibilities (ie: grading), and the time commitment is only one hour each week.
-Plus, you get to choose the subjects you enjoy most.
-When you fill out the online sign-up form, you can read class descriptions and select courses according to your comfort level and interest.
+Plus, you get to choose the subjects you enjoy most!
+When you fill out the online sign-up form, you can select courses according to your comfort level and interest.